 We also welcome visual/object poetry.
 When formatting such experimental pieces for submission, please remember that we are limited by WordPress’ text constraints and our journals are printed on 5.5” x 8.5” pages.

 Submit up to three (3) poems in one Word document.
 Center titles and include your name.
 Use a readable 12 point-sized font.
-Calibri or Helvetica work well.
+Times New Roman or Calibri only please.

-We ask you to limit each poem to approximately 40 lines.
-There is wiggle room for longer poems, but please be gentle with us.
+We ask you to limit each poem to approximately 30 lines.

 We ask that you keep prose pieces (short stories and works of creative non-fiction) under 2500 words.

 There is no minimum – we want flash fiction, too!
-We ask that you keep works of flash fiction under 300 words.
-Again, there is wiggle room, but try to be gentle with us.
+We ask that you keep works of flash fiction under 1000 words.

 Submit up to three (3) works of flash fiction or one (1) short story in a single Word document.
-Center titles and include your name.
-Additionally, please include a word count on the top right side of the first page of your prose pieces.
+Center titles and please include a word count on the top right side of the first page of your prose pieces.
 (We will not accept prose pieces without a word count.)
-Use a readable 12 point-sized font.
-Calibri or Helvetica work well.
+Use a readable 12 point-sized font in Times New Roman or Calibri.

 We appreciate abstract and figurative art equally.
 Drawings, paintings, digital art, photography, prints, mixed media – we love it all!
 The only stipulation we have is that we do not accept art that depicts excessive gore or graphic violence of any kind.

-We accept portfolios of up to six (6) pieces of visual art.
-Please submit images as high-resolution .JPEG and .PNG files.
+We accept portfolios of up to six (10) pieces of visual art.
+Please submit images as high-resolution .JPG or .PNG files.

-As a graduate student-run organization, we are unable to offer financial compensation for online publications.
-We will, however, nominate for major awards and continuously promote contributors’ work via social media.
+As a student-run organization, we are unable to offer financial compensation for online publications.
+We will promote contributors' work via social media.